gsc – Graphene Shielded Containers¶

 Run graphenized Docker images¶

 Execute docker run command via Docker CLI and provide gsgx and isgx/sgx device, and the PSW/AESM socket.
-Additional Docker options and application arguments may be supplied to the docker run command.
+Additional Docker options and executable arguments may be supplied to the docker run command.

 Forwarding devices to a container lowers security of the host.
 GSC should never be used as a sandbox for applications (i.e. it only shields the app from the host but not vice versa).